-In Volume 6 of the present work dealing with art, religion, and morality we will learn to identify many of elements of these societal realms as virtual reality.
-In the global financial crisis 2008 - 2009, it became obvious that large-scale virtual realities had slipped into the financial world; we will deal with such events in Volume 5.
-In general, I think it would do economists good to understand better that our surrounding world of symbols also include virtual symbolic activity.
+In Volume 5 of the present work dealing with art, religion, and morality we will learn to identify many of elements of these societal realms as virtual reality.
+In the global financial crisis 2008 - 2009, it became obvious that large-scale virtual realities had slipped into the financial world; we will deal with such events in Volume 6.
+In general, I think it would do economists good, as well as any worker in finance, to understand better that our surrounding world of symbols also include virtual symbolic activity.